yiqingguobuaa/yiqingguobuaa.github.io/_pages/about.md

 I study remote sensing and machine learning, and apply these exciting techniques to agricultural, ecological and environmental problems.

-I received my bachelor’s and master’s degrees from Beihang University, in 2012 and 2015, respectively, and my PhD degree from the University of New South Wales, Canberra Campus, in 2019, all in remote sensing.
+I received my PhD degree from the University of New South Wales, Canberra Campus, in 2019.
 After one and a half years of industry experience, I joined the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in 2020, where I am now a Research Scientist with CSIRO Data61.